deepsquare-io/ClusterFactory/web/docs/getting-started/06-xcat-configuration.md

 This part of the documentation is mostly a draft.

-Best way to get started is to follow [the xCAT official quick start](https://xcat-docs.readthedocs.io/en/stable/guides/get-started/quick_start.html).
+The best way to get started is to follow [the xCAT official quick start](https://xcat-docs.readthedocs.io/en/stable/guides/get-started/quick_start.html).

 :::

-The configuration of xCAT don't follow the GitOps ways and certainly don't follow the declarative way since we need to SSH to the pod.
+The configuration of xCAT doesn't follow the GitOps ways and certainly doesn't follow the declarative way since we need to SSH to the pod.

 In the future, we plan to develop and integrate this feature.
 For now, let's just SSH to the container.

-In this guide we will try to get as close as possible to the "declarative" method. xCAT works with stanza files.
+In this guide, we will try to get as close as possible to the "declarative" method. xCAT works with stanza files.
 The whole xCAT cluster can be configured with one big stanza file.

 It looks like this: